stevevillardi/lmda-composer/docs/00-index.md

-# LM IDE - Documentation Index
+# LogicMonitor IDE - Documentation Index

 ## Project Overview

-LM IDE is a Chrome Extension that provides an enhanced script development and debugging experience for LogicMonitor power users.
+LogicMonitor IDE is a Chrome Extension that provides an enhanced script development and debugging experience for LogicMonitor power users.
 It replaces the native debug dialog with a full-featured Monaco-based IDE, enabling multi-portal and multi-collector script execution with proper validation.

 ---